 The condensed interim financial statements of the Company have been prepared in accordance with International Accounting Standard 34, Interim Financial Reporting.
 The same accounting policies and methods of computation were followed in the preparation of these condensed interim financial statements as were followed in the preparation of the financial statements for the year ended December 31, 2023.
-These condensed interim financial statements do not include all of the information required for full annual financial statements and should be read in conjunction with the financial statements for the year ended December 31, 202e which have been prepared in accordance with IFRS, as issued by the International Accounting Standards Board.
+These condensed interim financial statements and should be read in conjunction with the financial statements for the year ended December 31, 202e which have been prepared in accordance with IFRS, as issued by the International Accounting Standards Board.

-The Board of Directors approved these financial statements on May 28, 2024.
+The Board of Directors approved these financial statements on August 28, 2024.